 Maybe you've been feeding your plants enough food, but check if there are any little suckers in the soil.
 These are the fungi or bacteria that may be enjoying the food with your dragon fruits.

 Check the soil pH as well.
 If it's around 6-7, then it's good.
 If it's quite low, around 4-5, then it may be too acidic.
 Acidic soil is a great home for the bad guys like nematodes.
-It inhibits nutrients intake by the roots.
+It inhibits nutrients intake of the roots.

 This may also be caused by the design of design fruit posts.
 If the in-ground land to plant the dragon fruit posts is clayey & hardened, then nutrient intake may be low.